kylecurtis/interactive-python/README.md

 <br>

-## Run the notebook
+#### Run the notebook

-Because of an [issue](https://github.com/kylecurtis/interactive-python/issues/1) regarding the table of contents navigation, the recommended way to view the notebook is with the browser by running jupyter lab or notebook in the terminal:
+You can run the notebook by running jupyter lab or notebook in a terminal:

 ```bash
 jupyter lab